 Telephone inquiries should be directed to the numbers shown on the following page: International Operations-Contact Us by Phone.

-If you live outside the United States and wish to contact the Social Security Administration, please refer to "I live outside the U.S. How do I contact the Social Security" on the SSA web page "Answers to your Questions".
+If you live outside the United States and wish to contact the Social Security Administration, enter "I live outside the U.S. How do I contact the Social Security" in the Search box on the SSA web page "Answers to your Questions".

 If you have questions about international Social Security agreements, call the Social Security Administration's Office of International Programs at (410) 965-3322 or (410) 965-7306.
 However, please do not call these numbers if you wish to inquire about an individual benefit claim.